 Students in this course will learn about appellate advocacy and lawyering skills associated with appellate practice.
 The course requires students to write multiple drafts of an appellate brief.
 Students will also be required to complete other practice-centered exercises throughout the semester, including oral argument.
 Students interested in participating in interscholastic moot court competitions are encouraged to enroll.

-This special version of the appellate advocacy course will focus on appellate advocacy in the Supreme Court.
-The primary writing assignment is an appellate brief on one or more current issues in constitutional law.
+This special version of the appellate advocacy course will focus on appellate advocacy in the United States Supreme Court.
+The primary writing assignment may be an appellate brief on one or more current issues in constitutional law.
 Students may also choose among a variety of short writing assignments and/or short oral arguments.
 The course may be useful for moot court competitions but will not focus on them.
 Its primary goals are to introduce students to the pleasures and perils of written and oral advocacy for high stakes, and to provide some of the skills necessary for success.
+(Prior to Summer 2014, this course was titled "Appellate Advocacy: Constitutional Law")

 This course will examine the intellectual, personal and cultural property issues raised by the ownership and management of art and artifacts by discoverers, creators, museums, and institutions.